Signed in as:

 As a unified group of stakeholders, the Committee believes the future health and productivity of the Peconic Estuary requires a coordinated effort.
 The Committee members also recognize that intermunicipal cooperation is an effective and resource-efficient means to comply with the Environmental Protection Agency’s Clean Water Act and State regulations on stormwater discharges from municipal separate storm sewer systems.

 SHARE EXPERIENCES AND LESSONS LEARNED.
-Committee members convene bi-monthly in a public forum to share experiences and lessons learned on mitigating water quality pollution from:
+Committee members convene bi-monthly in a public forum to share experiences and lessons learned as we mitigate water quality pollution from:

-The Committee discusses planning and regulatory items such as the Long Island Nitrogen Action Plan and the State Pollutant Discharge Elimination System (SPDES) General Permit for Stormwater Discharges from Municipal Separate Storm Sewer Systems (MS4s).
+The Committee discusses planning and regulatory topics such as the Long Island Nitrogen Action Plan and and addressing the New York State Pollutant Discharge Elimination System (SPDES) General Permit for Stormwater Discharges from Municipal Separate Storm Sewer Systems (MS4s).
 The Committee also shares updates on water quality projects funded by the Community Preservation Fund.

 Meeting summaries are publicly posted.

-DATA COLLATION and DISTRIBUTION.
-The Committee annually collates data on land use and outfalls in the Peconic Estuary watershed and publicly posts it on the Suffolk County Open Data website.
+DATA COMPILATION and DISTRIBUTION.
+The Committee annually compiles data on land use and outfalls in the Peconic Estuary watershed and publicly posts it on the Suffolk County Open Data website.
 The Committee collaborates with Suffolk County on land use data to inform nitrogen modeling under the Long Island Nitrogen Action Plan.

 WATER QUALITY MONITORING QAPP DEVELOPMENT.
 The Committee has developed a Water Quality Monitoring Quality Management Plan and a Water Quality Program Plan (QAPP) which was approved by the NYSDEC and EPA.
 Municipal staff and trained citizen science volunteers will be able to collect water quality data under QAPP procedures.
 A long-term water quality monitoring program will help the Committee members and partners assess the current baseline in water quality, identify subwatersheds in need of restoration, and measure the effectiveness of water quality improvement interventions over time.
-The program will also encourage public involvement in stewarding the waters of the Estuary.
+The program will also encourage public involvement in stewardship of the Estuary and its resources.

 COMMUNICATIONS WITH NYSDEC.
-The Committee is committed to maintaining an open dialogue with the New York State Department of Environmental Conservation on issues such as the Long Island Nitrogen Action Plan, the SPDES General Permit for Stormwater Discharges from MS4s, the Section 303(d) List of Impaired Waters, the Pathogen Total Maximum Daily Load for Peconic Estuary waterbodies and the Conditional Shellfish Sanitation Program.
+The Committee is committed to maintaining an open dialogue with the New York State Department of Environmental Conservation on issues such as the Long Island Nitrogen Action Plan, the New York SPDES General Permit for Stormwater Discharges from MS4s, the Section 303(d) List of Impaired Waters, the Nitrogen Total Maximum Daily Load for Peconic Estuary waterbodies and the Conditional Shellfish Sanitation Program.

 COLLABORATION WITH OTHER LONG ISLAND PROTECTION COMMITTEES.
 The Committee collaborates with other Long Island Protection Committees to keep abreast of Long Island-wide water quality initiatives and legislation.
 Committees periodically convene to discuss regulations, legislation and funding, and jointly communicate to state and federal agencies on Long Island-wide issues.